-- Peer-based inspection model using one to two inspectors with current experience in an active biorepository and qualified through a CAP Inspector training program.
-CAP staff inspectors may supplement peer inspectors.
+- Peer-based inspection model using inspectors with current experience in an active biorepository and qualified through a CAP Inspector training program.

-- On-site inspections occur every three years using CAP Accreditation Checklists to assess compliance with program requirements.
+- On-site inspections every three years using CAP Accreditation Checklists to assess compliance with program requirements.

 - Facilities must receive, store, process, and/or disseminate biospecimens, their derivatives, and relevant data for research purposes.